Strafford, Pennsylvania

 The Philadelphia and Western Railroad once ran to Strafford but service on its main line was discontinued on March 23, 1956, while service on the former branch line continues as The Norristown High-Speed Line.
-The portion of the abandoned P&W line in Radnor Township, ending in Strafford, is now a "rail trail" multi-use path.
+The portion of the abandoned P&W line in Radnor Township, ending in Strafford, is now the Radnor Trail, a "rail trail" multi-use path.